Giving My Talk

 Storytelling

 People are naturally drawn to stories.
 The motivation section is the most natural place for storytelling, but it can appear anywhere in a talk.
 When I notice I'm losing the audience - eyes glazing over, phones appearing - I try to come back to a concrete story or example.
-It almost always helps.
+It usually helps.

 Questions